anthonyjmartinez/arse/README.md

 * If `gallery` is one of the topics requested
   * A simple image slideshow will be generated for `/gallery/ext/*.jpg`
   * Display will follow the same lexical reverse order as posts.

+#### MIME types

+Version `0.16.0` added a `mime_types` section to the `config.toml` file.
+This is created with a minimal set of mappings from a file extension to the desired MIME type.
+These mappings are used when serving files from:

+- `static/`
+- `:topic/ext/`

+If there is no match for the extension, or the file lacks an extension entirely, the default is `text/plain`.
+As such, if you wish for maximimum compatibility with different reverse proxies, browsers, or other applications it is crticial that you set an appropriate MIME type for each possible extension you intend to serve directly.

 ## Path to 1.0